vincejstraub/article-digex-survey/README.md

 ## Updates

+22 Nov 2022

-_Hi Jason, I hope this README and the various notebooks and module docstrings make everything clear to follow :) I've only been able to work on the project on weekends the last month but I will free some time up in December to try and do as much of the analysis as possible pre Christmas.
-Looking forward to hearing your thoughts on the structure and getting started with the exploratory data anlaysis._
+Hi Jason, I hope this README and the various notebooks and module docstrings make everything clear to follow :) I've only been able to work on the project on weekends the last month but I will free some time up in December to try and do as much of the analysis as possible pre Christmas.
+Looking forward to hearing your thoughts on the structure and getting started with the exploratory data anlaysis.
 ___________________________________________

 # Public Attitudes and Ethical Guidelines in Digital Field Experiments (digex)